fabricioepa/lab-hexagon-java/README.md

 ### 2. ticketapp-core-api (/core/api/pom.xml)
  This module plays the role **PORT** for the hexagon architecture.

- Service port -> All service interfaces and API objects to acccess the **CORE** application.
+ Service port definition -> All service interfaces and API objects to acccess the **CORE** application.

 ### 3. ticketapp-core-application (/core/application/pom.xml)
  This modules plays the **CORE** role in the hexagonal pattern: